top of page

 12V Air Conditioner Step-by-Step Installation Process - Make a wooden frame with Gorilla glue and corner clamps

-Step #3.7: Apply mastic/butyl tape and SikaFlex 522 Sealant to seal the hole.
+Step 3.7: Apply mastic/butyl tape and SikaFlex 522 Sealant to seal the hole.
+Take a look at our guide on camper roof sealing for a breakdown of different sealants and how to use them.

 Apply mastic-butyl tape and SikaFlex 522 Sealant to seal the hole